 With the trigger event in place, you will need to define the action event.

-When defining your action event, you can choose between five options — Person, Organization, Deal, Activity, and Email — and are able to choose action types that are specific to each option.
+When defining your action event, you can choose between five options — Person, Organization, Lead, Deal, Activity, and Email — and are able to choose action types that are specific to each option.

 If you wish to provide any extra steps — either in the middle or at the end of your workflow — click the + icon in either spot to add that information.